top of page

 Jack is an 'Educator' and a 'Mascot' who believes in protecting and preserving our environment, on land, air and sea that all living creatures share and depend on for survival.
 Raising awareness of sustainability and preservation is vital for future generations.

-Jack the Super Prawn franchise is making its way as an 'Environmentally Sustainable Eco-friendly' standard.
+Jack the Super Prawn multimedia brand is making its way as an 'Environmentally Sustainable Eco-friendly' standard.
 As global organisations align to promote state-of-the-art technology for zero emissions and renewable energy, Jack is standing alongside them to empower the youth of today to take their ocean environment's safety into their own hands.

-Why was “Jack the Super Prawn” created?
+Why was 'Jack the Super Prawn' created?

 I, Antoine Jaja, the Creator and Author of Jack the Super Prawn, am a snorkeler and recreational scuba diver.
-I’ve seen first-hand underwater just how polluted the ocean is with plastic and other types of pollution, and the impact it has on the environment, sea creatures and human beings.
+I’ve seen first-hand underwater just how polluted the ocean is with plastic and other types of pollution, and the impact it has on the environment, sea creatures and human health.

 The Challenge

-The Ultimate Prize
+The Ultimate Goal

 Copyright © 2024 Antoine Jaja.
 All Rights Reserved.
 Website created by Antoine Jaja.